Ferndale, Washington: Economy

 Originally, Ferndale's economy was based on timber, and shortly after, agriculture of the surrounding land.
 Dairy processing was a significant employer for the town, and the old Carnation dairy plant has since been converted to offices.
 The construction of the Ferndale Refinery west of town in the 1950s caused a population boom in the town.
 The Cherry Point Refinery was constructed to the northwest in the 1970s.
 A shoe manufacturing plant for Brooks Sports, capable of producing 500,000 pairs of shoes annually, resides in the city.
 On April 22, 2020, Alcoa announced plans to close the Intalco aluminum smelter, located five miles away, laying off 700 workers.
 The city also serves as a bedroom community for Bellingham.

 Transportation

 The main highway serving Ferndale is Interstate 5.
 The town is also bisected by the BNSF Railway, which provides freight service and carries Amtrak Cascades passenger trains.

+Education

+The majority of the city is served by the Ferndale School District.
+A small piece in the south extends into the Bellingham School District.

 Sister city

 Ferndale has the following sister city relationship: